StanfordBioinformatics/dockerflow/va_mvp/sv_caller/README.md

 root@589558b93b5a:/#
 ```
 Congratulations, you are now working inside a Docker container!
+In further code snippets, we will use '#' to signify docker commands and '$' for standard console commands.

 ### Structuring Docker images
-When building a Docker image, we want to keep it install the minimum number of tools required to perform the specific task we are working on.
-This will allow us to keep each Docker image small and avoid any compatibility issues between different softwares and dependencies.
+When building a Docker image, we want to install the minimum number of tools required to perform the task we are working on.
+This will allow us to keep each Docker image small and avoid compatibility issues between different softwares and dependencies.

-Since we want to run four different tools, we will likely be using four different Docker images; each one specifically configured for each task.
+Since we want to run four different tools, we will likely be using four different Docker images; each one specifically configured to each task.
 However, there are common utilities that we will likely use in all our Docker images.
 Because of this, we are going to first create a Docker image with some common utilities, and then use that as the base to make each of our other task-specific images.

 ### Add tools to the Docker container